Towards Overcoming the Undercutting Problem: Mining Game Featuring Undercutting Strategy

 In this section, we model the mining game in the presence of undercutting attacks.
 We proceed with (i) mempools with "sufficient" unconfirmed transactions and (ii) mempools with "limited" transactions.
 We also allow the undercutter to apply two different safe depths $D=1$ and $D=2$, where it gives up attacking after being one or two blocks behind the main chain.
 For higher $D$, conditions for profitable undercutting become tighter, and overall its performance worsens.
-We offer detailed reasoning in Appendix~\ref{choiced}.